BEYOND MEAT, INC. (NASDAQ: BYN - GuruFocus.com

 Did you lose money on investments in Beyond Meat?
 If so, please visit Beyond Meat Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, May 15, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the common stock of Beyond Meat, Inc. (“Beyond Meat” or the “Company”) ( BYND) between May 5, 2020 and October 13, 2022, inclusive (the “Class Period”).
+NEW YORK, May 22, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Beyond Meat, Inc. ("Beyond Meat" or the "Company") (NASDAQ: BYND) between May 5, 2020 and October 13, 2022, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Central District of California and alleges violations of the Securities Exchange Act of 1934.

 Plaintiff alleges that throughout the Class Period, Beyond Meat misled investors by boasting about the success of its product tests with its large-scale partnerships, including prominent food retailers like McDonalds, Starbucks, KFC, Pizza Hut, and Taco Bell.
 Beyond Meat assured investors and partners that it would "ensure manufacturability" through "extensive testing," and that it was capable of manufacturing the unique plant-based meat products at commercial scale.
 Beyond Meat blamed any delays in launching these large-scale partnerships on Covid-19.